ShanonJackson/oxc/crates/oxc_codegen/docs/codegen_fast_plan.md

 ### High-Level Structure

-- Introduce a new `codegen_fast` module containing `CodegenFast<'a>` and helper types.
+- Introduce a dedicated `fast_gen` module containing `CodegenFast<'a>` and helper types.
-- Retain the public `Codegen` type as façade. `Codegen::build` dispatches to `CodegenFast::build` when the aggressive mode flag is enabled (default once stabilized).
+- Retain the public `Codegen` type as façade. `Codegen::build` dispatches unconditionally to `CodegenFast::build`, so callers continue using the legacy API surface while benefiting from the optimized backend.
 - Mirror the existing `CodegenOptions`, comments map, sourcemap builder, and state fields, but reorganize them into tightly packed structs to improve cache locality.

-### Two-Pass Strategy
+### Single-Pass Strategy

-1. **Measurement Pass:** Traverse the AST without writing output to compute an upper bound for emitted bytes, gather offsets for sourcemap segments, and classify hot vs. cold emission paths.
-The pass records per-node metadata (e.g., directive literal lengths, comment lengths) in a compact side table indexed by node ids or span positions.
+1. **Capacity Estimate:** Before emission, compute a lightweight upper bound using the original source length, comment sizes, and constant overheads.
+The heuristic intentionally over-allocates slightly to avoid second passes without re-walking the AST.
-2. **Emission Pass:** Allocate a single `Vec<u8>` with `with_capacity_exact(total_bytes)` (rounding up to cache-line boundaries).
-Emit directly into the slice using unchecked writes guarded by debug assertions.
-Because lengths are known, we can avoid bounds checks and repeated option lookups.
+2. **Emission Pass:** Allocate a `Vec<u8>` with the estimated capacity, emit directly into the slice using unchecked writes guarded by debug assertions, and shrink to fit once traversal completes.
+The single-pass approach keeps branch predictor state warm and avoids replaying the AST for measurement.

-If profiling shows measurement overhead outweighs benefits for small files, guard it with a heuristic (e.g., bypass for inputs < 4 KiB).

 ### Buffering and Writing

-- Replace `CodeBuffer` with a specialized `FastBuffer` that exposes `push_ascii_unchecked`, `push_bytes_unchecked`, and `push_str_lossy` methods operating on a raw pointer into the reserved slice.
+- Replace `CodeBuffer` with a specialized `FastBuffer` that exposes `push_ascii_unchecked`, `push_bytes_unchecked`, and `push_str` methods operating on a raw pointer into the reserved slice.
 The buffer tracks length via `usize` and only falls back to checked variants when debug assertions are enabled.
-- Provide SIMD-accelerated routines for common escapes (`</script`, newline scanning, identifier validation).
-These can use `std::arch` intrinsics with `cfg` guards and runtime CPUID gating.
+- Provide SIMD-ready hooks for future escapes (`</script`, newline scanning, identifier validation) using `std::arch` intrinsics guarded by runtime CPUID checks when profiling demonstrates a win.
 - Inline the majority of emission helpers (`#[inline(always)]`).
 Mark rare branches (error recovery, cold comment paths) with `#[cold]` to help branch prediction.

 ### Traversal Engine

 - Convert the recursive `Gen` trait implementations into specialized functions grouped by node category (statements, expressions, literals).
 Instead of trait dispatch, use `match` directly inside `CodegenFast` with manual loop unrolling for hot constructs (binary expressions, call chains).
-- Precompute operator precedence tables in const arrays and rely on iterative loops to avoid stack allocations (`BinaryExpressionVisitor` can become an array-based stack within `CodegenFast`).
+- Precompute operator precedence tables in const arrays and rely on iterative loops to avoid stack allocations (`BinaryExpressionVisitor` becomes an array-based stack within `CodegenFast`).
-- For constructs requiring lookahead (e.g., `for` headers, arrow function bodies), store minimal metadata from the measurement pass to skip repeated condition checks.
+- For constructs requiring lookahead (e.g., `for` headers, arrow function bodies), compute the necessary metadata on the fly and cache it in the fast state to skip repeated condition checks.

 ### Comments and Source Maps

-- During measurement, compute the exact byte contribution of each comment (including indentation) so emission can copy slices with a single unchecked write.
-- Source map spans can be accumulated while writing by consulting precomputed offsets.
-We can store them in a contiguous `Vec` and hand them to `SourcemapBuilder` in bulk to reduce per-node overhead.
+- Store comments in a contiguous arena with cursor-tracked buckets so emission can iterate without hashing, clone-free.
+- Source map spans piggyback on emission via inline hooks that forward location information to the existing `SourcemapBuilder`, preserving byte-for-byte mapping behavior.

 ### Integration Plan

-1. **Scaffold Module:** Create `codegen_fast` module with a feature flag and mirror of existing options.
-Implement a no-op adapter that defers to current `Codegen` to keep tests green while scaffolding.
+1. **Scaffold Module:** Create the `fast_gen` module behind a façade that initially forwards to the legacy implementation so tests stay green during the migration.
-2. **Measurement Infrastructure:** Implement AST walker to compute byte budgets, comment metadata, and sourcemap checkpoints using existing traversal logic as reference.
-3. **FastBuffer Implementation:** Write the unchecked buffer with debug assertions, SIMD feature detection, and fallbacks for non-supported architectures.
+2. **FastBuffer Implementation:** Write the unchecked buffer with debug assertions, and integrate it with the façade.
-4. **Statement Emission:** Port high-frequency statement printers (blocks, expression statements, variable declarations, functions) to `CodegenFast`, validating byte-for-byte parity against current output using existing integration tests.
+3. **Statement Emission:** Port high-frequency statement printers (blocks, expression statements, variable declarations, functions) to `CodegenFast`, validating byte-for-byte parity against current output using existing integration tests.
-5. **Expression Emission:** Port expression printers with emphasis on binary precedence, call chains, literals, JSX, and TypeScript nodes.
-Reuse measurement metadata to avoid dynamic branching.
+4. **Expression Emission:** Port expression printers with emphasis on binary precedence, call chains, literals, JSX, and TypeScript nodes.
-6. **Comments and Directives:** Ensure comment ordering, annotation comments, and directive quoting follow the same semantics using precomputed data.
+5. **Comments and Directives:** Ensure comment ordering, annotation comments, and directive quoting follow the same semantics using the contiguous arena.
-7. **Source Map and Legal Comments:** Reimplement sourcemap hooks and legal comment extraction, validating with existing sourcemap tests.
+6. **Source Map and Legal Comments:** Reimplement sourcemap hooks and legal comment extraction, validating with existing sourcemap tests.
-8. **Performance Validation:** Benchmark against current codegen on representative workloads.
+7. **Performance Validation:** Benchmark against current codegen on representative workloads.
 Profile to confirm reductions in allocations, branch mispredictions, and CPU cycles.
 Tune SIMD thresholds and inline/cold annotations accordingly.
-9. **Gradual Rollout:** Behind a cargo feature or environment flag, allow opt-in usage.
-Once stable, switch the default path and keep the legacy generator available for fallback/testing until confidence is high.
+8. **Gradual Rollout:** Once parity and performance are confirmed, switch the façade to route directly into the fast generator.

 ### Drop-In Compatibility Checklist